casper-network/docs/source/docs/casper/dapp-dev-guide/sdkspec/types_chain.md

 ## OpKind {#opkind}

-The type of operation performed while executing a deploy.
+The type of operation performed while executing a Deploy.

 ## Parameter {#parameter}